Getting Around Campus With a Mobility Impairment

 Needs for Crutches or a Wheelchair

-Students in need of crutches can request to borrow them from the Wellness Center by emailing email@example.com or calling 717-245-1663.
-Dickinson does not have wheelchairs available for loan, but rental is available locally from American Home Medical Equipment, located at 2300 Gettysburg Road, Camp Hill, PA.
-(They do not provide delivery service to campus.)
+Students in need of crutches can request to borrow them from the Wellness Center by emailing firstname.lastname@example.org or calling 717-245-1663.
+Dickinson does not have wheelchairs available for loan, but rental is available locally from IMA Medical Supply, located at 1 Sprint Drive, Carlisle, PA, about three miles from campus.
+(IMA will provide delivery service to Dickinson and can be reached by calling 717-323-8240.)

 Dickinson College provides accessible (“handicapped”) parking on campus.
 Students requiring the use of parking accessibility spaces must have a state-issued parking placard as well as the appropriate Dickinson College parking permit.
 To receive a parking permit, students must contact Public Safety to obtain the appropriate Dickinson College parking permit that must be displayed along with the state-issued parking accessibility placard.